jyrkioraskari/IFCtoLBD/docs/using-triples.md

 steps from converting an IFC file.

 To connect external information, refer to the element’s full IRI in your own triples.
+You create these links in your application after conversion; the converter does not connect your external datasets.
 For example, your application can associate a maintenance record with that element.
 Use a namespace you control and keep the model’s identity strategy consistent across conversions.
 Changing the base URI can change resource IRIs.